kavismith/vpn-usage/README.md

 </p>
 <p>
-Go to www.disney.com.
-As you will see the url will also change to www.disney.co.jp which shows we are browsing in Japan
+Navigate to www.disney.com.
+You will observe that the URL changes to www.disney.co.jp, indicating that you are indeed browsing from a location in Japan.
 </p>
 <br />